 "I am not alone in this belief.
-All the officers of that command, who, at the beginning were by circumstantial evidences made to believe some of their men were participators in the sheeting, are now of the opinion-and have tes-tified-that all are innocent.
+All "I am not alone in this belief.
+All the officers of that, command, who, at the beginning were by circumstantial evidences made to believe some of their men were participators in the shooting, are now of the opinion-and have tes-tified-that all are innocent.
 "But, however all may be, these men have had a hearing.
-They have been permitted to state their defense; and whether the defense prevails or not, it has been demonstrated that this is a geovernment of law a government It has been demonstrated that this is a government of law, a government where the rights of citizens, no matter how humble they may be, shall be protected by the law, and under the law, and not a government under which, by autocratic and arbitrary or-ders and decrees, men may be dishon-ored and stripped of the most valu-able rights.
-If there be any place in the United States where these sentithe United States where these senti-ments should be endorsed more hearti-ly than another, it is here, in Ohlo: in the state that gave to the nation's galaxy of great men such defenders and advocates of human rights as Joshua R. Giddings, Benjamin F. Wade, Sal-mon P. Chase, John Sherman and Wil-
+They have been permitted to state their defense; and whether the defense prevails or not, it has been demonstrated that this is a government of law, a government government of law, a government where the rights of citizens, no matter how humble they may be, shall be protected by the law, and under the protected by the law, and under the law, and not a government under which, by autocrafte and arbitrary or-ders and decrees, men may be dishon-ored and stripped of the most valu-able rights.
+If there be any place in the United States where these south-ments should be endorsed more hearth-ly than another, it is here, in Ohlo, in the state that gave to the nation's gal-axy of great men such defenders and advocates of human rights as Joshua R. Giddings, Benjamin F. Wade, Sal-mon P. Chase, John Sherman and Wil-llatn McKinley.